-The Library and Information Services Section has 18 services points currently throughout Drakenstein.
-These sites will be equipped with Wi-Fi hotspots through the broadband initiative, to provide the communities with free internet access on their own devices.
-This expansion will enhance the lives of the communities who do not have readily access to the World Wide Web.
+The Library and Information Services Section currently has 18 service points throughout Drakenstein.
+These sites will be equipped with Wi-Fi hotspots through the broadband initiative to provide the communities with free Internet access on their own devices.
+This expansion will enhance the lives of the communities who do not have ready access to the worldwide web.
 Librarians and staff worked equally hard to make a difference in the lives of people in the Drakenstein communities.

 Technological advances and products became a challenge with the circulation of library materials.
 However, 793,853 library items were circulated with a membership of 77,251 and the registration of 6,569 new members at the various libraries during this financial year.
-34,774 people used the public computers to access the internet, do e-mails, do job searches, applied for jobs online and do researches for various information.
-Saron and Mbekweni libraries received computers for internet access to the public with support of 4G LTE modems from Provincial Library Services.
-The broadband connections are currently in the process to be linked to all libraries.
+34,774 people used the public computers to access the Internet, do e-mails, do job searches, to apply for jobs online and to do research for various information.
+Saron and Mbekweni libraries received computers for Internet access to the public with support of 4G LTE modems from Provincial Library Services.
+The broadband connections are currently in the process of being linked to all libraries.